Greece will reform, Papandreou promises Germany

 The Greek leader said he understood the reluctance of taxpayers in other EU countries to help his country out of its crisis but said it was not an investment in the mistakes of the past, rather in the success of the future.

-"The euro zone must now take bold steps toward fiscal integration to stabilize the monetary union.
+"The euro zone must now take bold steps towards fiscal integration to stabilise the monetary union.
 Let's not let allow those who are betting against the euro to succeed," he said.

 "We will provide all the help desired from the German side so that Greece regains trust," Merkel told the conference.